-Taking Graduate Level Courses
+Enrolling in Graduate Level Courses

-Undergraduate students are allowed to take graduate level courses under specific circumstances.
+Undergraduate students are allowed to enroll in graduate level courses under specific circumstances.
 This option is only available to seniors whose GPA is 3.0 or better, their course load for that semester does not exceed 12 credit hours (including the graduate course), and they are within 9 credit hours of graduation.
 Careful consideration should be made before taking a graduate course and interested students should speak with the instructor of the class to obtain their approval.
 The Chair of the department can make exceptions to these requirements, but only on a case-by-case basis.
 The tuition for the graduate level course will be based on graduate tuition fees, not undergraduate fees.

 Anthropology Exit Exam and Survey

 Students must take the exit exam and survey in order to graduate with a BA in Anthropology.
-All students with an intent to graduate on file for the current semester will be contacted mid-semester through their Knights email account with instructions on how to register for and complete the exam and survey.
+All students with an intent to graduate on file for the current semester will be contacted mid-semester through their student email account with instructions on how to register for and complete the exam and survey.
 The exam is designed to assess whether students have learned important concepts relevant to a degree in Anthropology and draws on material that is covered in required courses from all three subdisciplines.
 The Anthropology Department uses student scores to evaluate how effectively different topics are being taught to students.
 Thus an individual’s score will not affect their ability to graduate.
 That said, failure to take the exit exam and survey will prevent graduation.

 Requesting Letters of Recommendation

 Students should contact professors to discuss their request several weeks prior to the deadline/due date for the letter.
 We recommend the students provide the following information, but should verify these are the only items required by the faculty member.